lovebdsobuj/TeradataAustin.github.io/_posts/2015-01-02-sr-frontend-developer.markdown

 Responsibilities:

-- Work closely with UX designers to implement and create interactions
+- Work on an open source UI Platform and use it on enterprise products
 - Build platform-quality code that’s well tested and reusable
 - Connect the dots between mockups & APIs
 - Collaborate with end users to ensure usability